 Supplemental Loan Programs

-- Federal Direct Graduate PLUS Loan- part of the Federal Direct Loan Program and administered by the HGSE Financial Aid Office.
-This loan is for U.S. citizens and permanent residents only.
+- Federal Direct Graduate PLUS Loan - part of the Federal Direct Loan Program and administered by the HGSE Financial Aid Office.
+This loan is for U.S. citizens and permanent residents only, in both residential and online degree programs.

 Remember, your maximum supplemental loan eligibility is the difference between your student budget (as listed on the HGSE Student Aid Portal) and the financial aid package you are receiving.